WeBWorK FAQ

 Student accounts will be automatically created in WeBWorK, so it is important that you first clean out the class list in your WeBWorK class if you have students in it from previous semester:

-Classlist Editor => Delete => Delete how many? (selected users) => select all users by clicking on the top check box => Take Action
+Accounts Manager => Delete => Delete how many? (selected users) => select all users by clicking on the top check box => Take Action

 You cannot delete yourself, don't worry.